WebAudio/web-audio-api/webaudio-CR-transition.md

 https://webaudio.github.io/web-audio-api/implementation-report.html

-The Working Group expects to demonstrate 2 implementations of the features listed in this specification by the end of the Candidate Recommendation phase.

 There are no features at risk.

 A test suite is in progress and available at https://github.com/w3c/web-platform-tests/tree/master/webaudio

+Mojitests from Mozilla are being converted to WPT format and will be pushed upstream to the WPR repo.
+These are all upstream reviewed.
+Google also has extensive tests; these have all been converted to WPT format and are being pushed to WPT.
+These are all upstream reviewed.

+During the CR period, the WG expects to remove any test duplication and look for any untested areas.

+The Working Group expects to demonstrate 2 implementations of the features listed in this specification by the end of the Candidate Recommendation phase.

 ## Patent disclosures